 Staying at Villa Brigida you will be close to some of the most beautiful beaches of the Cilento National Park.
 The villa overlooks the bay of Santa Maria di Castellabate, which is a protected marine park.
 The sea is clean and transparent, the beaches made of fine golden sand: a true paradise for adults and children.
 All along the coastline of the bay you will find long stretches of beach.
 You will be able to enter the public beach free of charge, or use one of the many beach facilities that in the summer time rent umbrellas and sun lounges and have a cafe and a restaurant.
 You will also be able to rent boats and practice water sports.
 The closest beach from Villa Brigida is at approximately 1.5 km (0.9 miles).

-Our guests can use all villa.
+Our guests can use the entire villa.

 Interaction with Guests